temporalio/documentation/docs/server-versions-dependencies.md

 ## Temporal Versioning and Support Policy

-All of Temporal's releases abide by [semver](https://semver.org/), but here we detail the precise upgrade paths and support we offer:
+All of Temporal's releases abide by [semver](https://semver.org/), but here we detail the precise upgrade paths and support we offer, starting from Temporal `v1.7.0`:

 - We define maintenance support as continuing to release critical bugfixes — related to security, preventing data loss, reliability — for previously published minor and major versions, whenever they are found.
 - **For Temporal Server OSS**